Transnational Threats and the National Security State

 *Under the Chatham House Rule, participants are free to use the information received at the FBI-MI5 talk, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

 With the exception of the FBI-MI5 talk, conference proceedings are on-the-record and open to the public.
-Pending CLE approval for 11.25 CLE credits.
+Approved for 10.25 CLE credits.

 This event is sponsored by the Graduate School Council, Office of the Vice Provost, Europe Center, Freeman Spogli Institute for International Studies, Speakers Bureau, International Law Society, Constitutional Law Center, White & Case, Center for International Security and Cooperation, Billie Achilles Fund, and the Program in Law and Society.